Seven Dividend-paying Defense Stocks Serving the U.S. Army and Shareholders

 “I take some solace in knowing that before the recent pullback, the stock volume and institutional buying for NOC had increased,” Connell said.

-BofA derived a $550 price objective on the stock, partially due to a 4% year over year growth rate for 2025-2030 estimates and a 2.5% long-term growth rate.
+BofA derived a $550 per share price objective on the stock, partially due to a 4% year over year growth rate for 2025-2030 estimates and a 2.5% long-term growth rate.
 In addition, the U.S. Defense Budget Authorization has grown at a 1.8% compound annual growth rate (CAGR) in constant dollars since post World War II, BofA’s Epstein wrote.

 Chart courtesy of www.stockcharts.com

-Satellite images of Chinese cities have shown crowding at crematoriums and funeral homes, with the world’s most populous country waging a battle with a new wave of COVID-19 infections after relaxing its strict pandemic restrictions.
+Public health risk is on the rise, based on satellite images of Chinese cities showing crowding at crematoriums and funeral homes, with the world’s most populous country waging a battle with a new wave of COVID-19 infections after relaxing its strict pandemic restrictions.
+An internal meeting of China’s National Health Commission estimated that up to 248 million people contracted the coronavirus during the first 20 days of December.

 The U.S. government began requiring negative COVID-19 tests starting Thursday, Jan.
 5, for all passengers seeking to enter the country from China after the latter country’s spike in COVID-19 cases.
-France and several other countries also mandated clean COVID-19 tests for passengers arriving from China, reflecting global concern that new variants could emerge.
+France, Italy, Japan, India, South Korea and Taiwan also mandated negative COVID-19 tests for passengers arriving from China, reflecting global concern that new variants could emerge.

 Seven Dividend-paying Defense Stocks Serving the U.S. Army as COVID Cases Surge

-Worldwide COVID-19 deaths soared to 6,737,944 people, with total cases of 668,580,496, Johns Hopkins announced on Jan.
+Worldwide COVID-19 deaths soared to 6,737,944 people, with total cases of 668,580,496, Johns Hopkins University announced on Jan.
 20. COVID-19 cases in the United States totaled 101,998,621, while deaths reached 1,104,103, as of Jan.
-20, according to Johns Hopkins University.
-Until reports found China had 248 million cases of COVID-19, America had ranked as the nation with the most coronavirus cases and deaths.
+20, according to Johns Hopkins.

-The U.S. Centers for Disease Control and Prevention reported that 268,765,902 people, or 81.0% the U.S. population, have received at least one dose of a COVID-19 vaccine, as of Jan.
+The U.S. Centers for Disease Control and Prevention reported that 268,765,902 people, or 81.0% of the U.S. population, have received at least one dose of a COVID-19 vaccine, as of Jan.
 18. People who have completed the primary COVID-19 doses totaled 229,08,443 of the U.S. population, or 69.1%, according to the CDC.
 The United States has given a bivalent COVID-19 booster to 47,859,040 people who are age 18 and up, equaling 18.5% as of Jan.
 18, up from 18.2% on Jan.
 11, 17.7% as of Jan.
-4, 17.3% as of Dec.
-28, rising from 16.8% the previous week, up from 16.3% the week before that one and and jumping from 15.5% the preceding week.
+4, 17.3% on Dec.
+28 and 16.8% the previous week.

-Russia is sustaining its onslaught of intensified strikes that began in October, targeting civilianUkraine’s energy and civilian infrastructure.
+Russia is sustaining its onslaught of intensified strikes that began in October, targeting Ukraine’s energy and civilian infrastructure.

-Seven Dividend-paying Defense Stocks Serving the U.S. Army Amid Russia’s War Against Ukraine
+Seven Dividend-paying Defense Stocks Serving the U.S. Army Amid Russia’s War

 Paul Dykewicz